jeli8/similarweb-exam/README.md

 Its a comma separated string which should contain the exact hostnames we want to route the calls

 Another important param is `time.to.wait.for.a.single.server.response.milliseconds`.
-I defined it cause a case of a server that is currently down for any reason and not answering is bad practice and can cost us in loop forever, waste of resources and basically not providing a service for the rest of the calls.
+I defined it because of a case of a server that is currently down for any reason and not answering is bad practice and can cost us in loop forever, waste of resources and basically not providing a service for the rest of the calls.
 I took a business decision and limit it to X ms. It's configurable, so we can change per environment if we would like.